 What can I do about triggers?

 In order to figure out what your triggers are, keep a headache diary.
 Write down when you get a migraine, how long it lasts, what makes it better, and what might have caused it (such as skipping a meal or flickering lights at a concert).
 You can find an example of a headache diary here.
 Share this information with your health care provider so that you can come up with some answers about what’s causing your migraines (or making them worse).

 Migraines affect more than 10% of people in the world.
 They occur in people of all ages, but often begin in the early teenage years during puberty.

 Why do some people have migraines and others don’t?

 Researchers believe that genetics play an important role in migraines.
 For example, if your parents or other close family members have migraines, you may be more likely to have them too.
 In fact, according to the Migraine Research Foundation, “about 90%” of migraine sufferers have a family history of migraines.”
 Researchers also know that although young men get more migraines than young women before puberty, women are three times more likely than men to suffer from migraine headaches later.

 How are migraines diagnosed?

-If you are having symptoms of migraine, make an appointment with your health care provider (HCP).
-Your provider will review your medical history, do a physical exam and ask about your symptoms and what seems to bring them on.
+If you are having symptoms of migraine, make an appointment with your healthcare provider (HCP).
+Your provider will review your medical history and do a physical exam.
+They will also ask you about your symptoms and what seems to bring them on.
 Your HCP will check you for other possible medical conditions or reasons why you have migraines.
 You might need to have blood tests and imaging of your head, such as an MRI.